dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 # Task 2: Create Named Query

-In this task you will set some NQ steps to to create a fact table in Data Warehouse.
+In this task you will set some NQ steps to to create a fact table in Data Lake (the ideal would be to create in the Data Warehouse, but for didactic purposes we will use a different approach).
 You will extract data from Athena and model the table in Redshift, you will know in practice how each scope of named query works.

 Open your preferred text editor and create a file with the following query: